CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY. GOALS.

 We start with Max Planck’s base units and assume those numbers define the first moment of time.
-We’ve been told that a smaller unit of time cannot be calculated.
-Doesn’t simple logic tell us that the smallest unit of time is necessarily the first unit of time?
+We’ve been told that a smaller unit of time cannot be logically calculated.
+Then, doesn’t it follow, again using simple logic, the smallest unit of time is necessarily the first unit of time?

 We then mapped the universe in 202 base-2 notations.
-Of course, the last notation, 202, includes the current time and it is 10.9+ billion years in duration.
+Of course, the last notation, 202, includes the current time.
+The notation is 10.9+ billion years in duration.
 As you can imagine, from Planck Time to the first second takes us from Notation-0 to Notation-143.
 The first light year is within Notation-169.
 Essentially base-2 exponential notation gives us that mathematical model of the universe.
 The numbers are here: https://81018.com/chart/

 If we take this construction as a thought experiment and assume it to be so, what might the first manifestation of space-time be?
 We were thinking about the role of pi in all of these constructions because an old professor friend from Brown University in Providence Rhode Island (USA) argued with me and said that the most simple construction in the universe (and necessarily the beginning point) is the sphere with its two vertices.
 It is simple and it is ubiquitous and it is historic and it is well-understood by many but not profoundly understood by any.

 For us it had to be the first expression of spacetime.
 I wonder, “Is that a logical construct?“